-The Behavioral Effect of Insurance Coverage and Its Health Consequences: Evidence from Long-Term Care
+Behavioral Effects of Insurance Coverage and Health Consequences: Evidence from Long-Term Care

 60 Pages Posted: 23 Apr 2019 Last revised: 27 Aug 2020

 How does the generosity of social insurance coverage affect demand for healthcare and health outcomes of elderly people?
 This paper examines the effects of insurance coverage on long-term care utilization and its health consequences using novel administrative data of the public long-term care insurance (LTCI) system in Japan.
-LTCI coverage is determined through a standardized health index and there exist multiple thresholds which generate discontinuous changes in the insurance coverage.
-Exploiting a regression discontinuity (RD) design, I find that an expansion of insurance coverage significantly increases recipients' long-term care utilization even without a change in price they face.
-I also find that utilizing more long-term care has little effect on health outcomes.
+The LTCI coverage is determined by a standardized health index and there exist multiple thresholds that generate discontinuous changes in insurance coverage limits.
+I implement a regression discontinuity design and find that the coverage expansion significantly increases recipients' long-term care utilization even without changing the prices they face.
+Moreover, using more long-term care has little effect on health outcomes.
 Together, these results suggest that generous LTCI coverage can induce excessive utilization, mainly because of behavioral biases, without having health benefits.

 Keywords: social insurance, insurance coverage, long-term care, nonlinear pricing, anchoring, heuristic thinking